US Avranches: Current state

 The club's performance during the 20th century was mostly muted with the club often hovering in between the 7th, 6th, 5th, and 4th divisions until reaching the Championnat National during its inaugural season in 1993–94.
 The competition, at the time, involved two geographical areas and was mostly the top amateur clubs.
 The club won its first match, a 2–0 victory over AS Cherbourg, and went undefeated in their first nine matches.
 However, the club soon hit a slide and ended up finishing 9th.
 They remained in National for another three years before suffering relegation to the CFA, where they lasted only one year falling down to CFA 2 in 1998–99.
 After 10 years in CFA 2, the club finally returned to the CFA after their 2nd-place finish.

+Since 2024, US Avranches plays in the Championnat National 2, the fourth tier of French football.

 Team kit

 The club's kit are manufactured by the English sporting goods company Umbro.

+Stadium

+The clubs stadium was renamed after former player and French international René Fenouillière in the 1930's in memorial to him losing his life in the first world war.